One way HIV is transmitted is through sex—but how does the virus infect someone after they have been exposed to HIV during sex?

 Even if HIV manages to pass through the mucous and the layer of cells, there are still ways the body can prevent an HIV infection.
 Under the cell layer, a large concentration of immune cells is responsible for attacking and killing germs that manage to find their way past the cell layer.

 To cause an infection after an exposure, HIV first needs to cross the cell layer and then avoid being destroyed by the immune cells below.
-If the virus overcomes these defenses, it can enter the body and then spread past the site of infection to other parts of the body, by entering the blood and lymphatic vessels in the mucous membrane tissue.
-Once HIV has spread throughout the body, the infection becomes permanent see Figure).,, In some cases, HIV may not be able to either cross the cell layer or win its battle against the immune cells in the tissue below.
+If the virus overcomes these defenses, it can then spread past the site of infection to other parts of the body, by entering the blood and lymphatic vessels in the mucous membrane tissue.
+Once HIV has spread throughout the body, the virus can establish infections in different organs and tissues.
+At this point, the HIV infection becomes permanent (see Figure).,, In some cases, HIV may not be able either to cross the mucosal cell layer or win its battle against the immune cells in the mucosal tissue below.
+Also, if HIV spreads beyond the mucous membranes, immune cells in the blood and lymphatic vessels and organs and tissues may be able to clear the virus before a permanent infection is established.
 This explains why some exposures to HIV do not lead to infection.